 - Community college players that attend the CCCT (or even the ICT) retain Division II eligibility at four-year colleges and universities (and other post-secondary schools that are not covered under the Community College Eligibility Rules) since they didn’t compete in the CCCT or the ICT for such a school.

-In short, the policy is that an undergraduate retains Division II eligibility until he or she is on a team that qualifies for the ICT or he or she competes at the ICT.
+In short, the policy is that a player retains Division II eligibility until they are on a team that qualifies for the ICT or they compete at the ICT.
 Players at two-year institutions may play Division II for up to three competition years (regardless of how well their teams do).

 Students that are eligible for Division II but who graduate in the middle of a competition year may continue to play Division II for the rest of the year (assuming they continue to meet the other criteria for eligibility).